 Digging into a bottle Widow Jane Straight Bourbon 10 Year Oak Aged is indeed a pleasurable experience, so long as your opening act is given ample time to breathe.
 The oak is incredibly fresh and the trapped gases of the decade dunk will singe your nose, taste buds, and nose again, lingering for at least a few hours—if not more—if sipped before said angels flee the cup, reach the heavens, then rain down upon your shoulders dancing and singing, “drink me, drink me, drink me now.”

 We gave it 10 minutes and it wasn’t enough.
 Instead, 20-30 did the deed.
 Utilize the wait wisely and bury that beautiful schnoz in whiffs of all the wonderful underpinnings and tiny lemmings of oak’s brutal hold over this whisky’s evolving ecosystem.
-First, it’s alcohol and acetates and things better described by actual chemists.
+First, it you smell alcohol and acetates and things better described by actual chemists.
 Then, it’s straw, fresh baked peach cobbler, citrus, and strawberries—reminiscent of distinguished Highland single malts—which quickly mellow, revealing caramel, toffee, and creamy nougat.